Europe strikes deal to push cost of bank failure on investors

 After seven hours of late-night talks, finance ministers from the bloc's 27 countries emerged with a blueprint to close or salvage banks in trouble.
-The plan stipulates that shareholders, bondholders and depositors with more than 100,000 euros (84,998 pounds) should share the burden of saving a bank.
+The plan stipulates that shareholders, bondholders and depositors with more than 100,000 euros ($132,000) should share the burden of saving a bank.

 The deal is a boost for EU leaders, who meet later on Thursday in Brussels, and can show that they are finally getting to grips with the financial crisis that began in mid-2007 with the near collapse of Germany's IKB.